sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 ## U.FL Connector
 Users will need to connect a compatible GNSS antenna to the `Antenna L1/L2/L5/E6` U.FL connector.
 The type of antenna used with the LG290P module affects the overall accuracy of the positions calculated by the GNSS receiver.

-- Passive antennas are not recommended for the LG290P GNSS module.
+- Passive antennas are not recommended for the LG290P GNSS receiver.
 - To mitigate the impact of out-of-band signals, utilize an active antenna whose SAW filter is placed in front of the LNA in the internal framework.
 	- **DO NOT** select an antenna with the LNA placed in the front.
 - There is no need to inject an external DC voltage for the GNSS antenna.
 Power is already provided from the LG290P module for the LNA of an active antenna.